-Social service practitioners have traditionally played an important role in care management, the collaborative process of assessment, facilitation, and coordination for provision of care services and supports to older adults and people with disabilities.
-With current developments in the health and long-term-care system, that role remains crucial, especially in managing the care of such individuals who wish to live as independently as possible.
-This course provides an overview of care management in social service practice and presents the latest in skills and tools for providing appropriate solutions and support for clients and their families.
+Social service practitioners have traditionally played an important role in care management, the collaborative process of assessment, facilitation, and coordination of care services and supports to older adults and people with disabilities.
+With current developments in the health and long-term-care system, that role remains crucial, especially in coordinating the care of such individuals who wish to live as independently as possible.
+This course provides an overview of care management and presents the latest in skills and tools for providing solutions and support for clients and their families.
 Participants will also learn about long-term-care management services and resources available in the community.
-(2 CEUs)

 - Describe the settings where care management is practiced.

 - Identify the major medical, emotional, and social conditions that affect older people and people with disabilities.

 - Explain how cultural dynamics can affect care management.